charliefog1974/angular/aio/content/tutorial/toh-pt2.md

 You define private styles either inline in the `@Component.styles` array or as stylesheet file(s) identified in the `@Component.styleUrls` array.

-When the CLI generated the `HeroesComponent`, it created an empty `heroes.component.css` stylesheet for the `HeroesComponent` and pointed to it in `@Component.styleUrls` like this.
+When the CLI generated the `HeroesComponent`, it created an empty `heroes.component.scss` stylesheet for the `HeroesComponent` and pointed to it in `@Component.styleUrls` like this.

 <code-example path="toh-pt2/src/app/heroes/heroes.component.ts" region="metadata"
  header="src/app/heroes/heroes.component.ts (@Component)">
 </code-example>

-Open the `heroes.component.css` file and paste in the private CSS styles for the `HeroesComponent`.
+Open the `heroes.component.scss` file and paste in the private CSS styles for the `HeroesComponent`.
 You'll find them in the [final code review](#final-code-review) at the bottom of this guide.

 <div class="alert is-important">

 Styles and stylesheets identified in `@Component` metadata are scoped to that specific component.
-The `heroes.component.css` styles apply only to the `HeroesComponent` and don't affect the outer HTML or the HTML in any other component.
+The `heroes.component.scss` styles apply only to the `HeroesComponent` and don't affect the outer HTML or the HTML in any other component.

 </div>